circleci/circleci-docs/jekyll/_cci2/env-vars.md

 CircleCI uses the variable set at the **lowest level**.

 **Warning**:
-Environment variables set within configuration (levels 4-7) are **fully visible** in build output and on the build page.
-If you are adding secrets or sensitive data, set these within the CircleCI application (levels 2-3).
+Do not add secret or sensitive data anywhere inside `.circleci/config.yml`.
+The full text of `config.yml` is **fully visible** to anyone who has access to your project on CircleCI.
+Instead, put these data into [project](#setting-project-level-environment-variables) or [context]({{ site.baseurl }}/2.0/contexts/) settings.

-Also note that
+Also note
-running scripts within configuration can sometimes expose secret environment variables.
+that running scripts within configuration can sometimes expose secret environment variables.
 See the [Using Shell Scripts]({{ site.baseurl }}/2.0/using-shell-scripts/#shell-script-best-practices) document for more information.